ssi-anik/elasticsearch-sample-data-generator/README.md

 RUN composer install
 ```
 - Run `cp docker-compose.yml.example docker-compose.yml`.
 - Make changes in your `docker-compose.yml` file.
-If you don't need the elasticsearch & kibana, remove those services.
+If you don't need the `elasticsearch` & `kibana`, remove those services.
-- If you made changes in the `Dockerfile` specified above, then in your `docker-compose.yml` file, comment/remove the `.:/app` and uncomment the `./dumps:/app/dumps` volumes in your `php` service.
+- If you made the specified changes in the `Dockerfile`, then in your `docker-compose.yml` file, comment/remove the `.:/app` and uncomment the `./dumps:/app/dumps` volumes in your `php` service.
 - Run `docker-compose up -d --build` to start your containers.
 - If you're using docker, then exec in the container with `docker-compose exec php bash`.
 - Run `./elasticsearch-dump generate "fields_you_need"` to generate the dump.
 This is just the basic command.
 Check the documentation to find out what you can do with it.